Air Conditioning Services in Dallas & Plano, TX

 Call Total Air today at 972-881-0020 to learn more about our financing options!

-Why Choose Total Air & Heat for Air Conditioning Services in Dallas, TX?
+Why Choose Total Air & Heat for Air Conditioning Services in Plano, TX?

 Our HVAC company has provided heating and cooling services to clients across our Dallas service area for over half a century.
 We work hard to earn the trust of our clients, endlessly striving to make our services better, more effective, more responsive, and absolutely ideal to suit your every need.
 And our efforts have proven us an authority on air conditioning services in Texas!